-helluv asked: i look forward to seeing what kind of ab routine you use.
+helluv said: i look forward to seeing what kind of ab routine you use.

 I use a stability ball and abmat.
 I suggest getting the abmat through Rogue Fitness, as the firmness varies from company to company.
 Also, I don’t do abs that often - but I do engage my core during every workout.
 And I eat clean - if you don’t eat clean, you won’t have abs.
 Ever.

-elephanteccentricity asked: Could you post your meal plan?
+elephanteccentricity said: Could you post your meal plan?

 I don’t necessarily follow a meal plan.
 I follow three simple rules - 64+ ounces of water a day, no processed foods and eat only when hungry.

-m-odella asked: I've never heard of tricep pushdowns before, or maybe have just never heard the exercise phrased that way.
+m-odella said: I've never heard of tricep pushdowns before, or maybe have just never heard the exercise phrased that way.
 Can you tell me what they are?

 8 mile run followed by upperbody and 100 abmat situps (if you don’t have an abmat, you’re a fool - get one here).
 Upper body for me is always done with two 20 pound dumbbells and in supersets to keep my heart rate high.
 This upper body workout takes 15-20 minutes if you’re actually focusing and doing it right.